Umer2900/JobFinder_janumar2900-gmail.com-/README.md

-# JobMatch
+# JobFinder

-JobMatch is a Streamlit-based web application designed to help candidates find personalized job opportunities.
-Powered by the Gemini API, JobMatch analyzes a candidate's resume to recommend the top 5 job matches based on their skills, experience, and job role, sourced from real-time data on Naukri.com using web scraping.
+JobFinder is a Streamlit-based web application designed to help candidates find personalized job opportunities.
+Powered by the Gemini API, JobFinder analyzes a candidate's resume to recommend the top 5 job matches based on their skills, experience, and job role, sourced from real-time data on Naukri.com using web scraping.
 The platform offers a seamless and user-friendly experience for job seekers, with features for secure account management and job applications.

 ## Features